polterguy/polterguy.github.io/magic.lambda.strings/index.md

    .:-
 ```

-The above will result in the following result `strings.replace-not-of:foo bar-howdy`
+The above will result in the following result `strings.replace-not-of:foo-bar-howdy`

 ### [strings.capitalize]